-Executive Director's 2018-19 Area of Focus
+Executive Director's 2019-20 Area of Focus

-- Enhancement and development of the SEDOM communications plan - Increasing opportunities for county wide advocacy - Collaborative activities focusing on the goal of equalization of state funding of special education - Exploration and review of current inter-district placement options - Exploration and review of current private placement options within McHenry County and the surrounding area - Review of student achievement data for students with disabilities across the member district - Exploration of roles and structure of member district special education programs - Continued exploration of use of data to support decisions effecting students with disabilities amongst member districts - Attendance at 1 B.O.E. meeting for each member district during the 2018-19 SY - Increase knowledge of current financial systems and procedures utilized by SEDOM - Continued collaboration with the Northern Illinois Roundtable, Illinois Association for Administrators of Special Education, Council for Exceptional Children, Illinois STEP Advisory Council, Illinois Association of School Business Officials - Exploration of current models and practices associated with specialized student transportation - Exploration of structures and services featured within current special education cooperatives - Continued and increased attendance at SEDOM Professional Development Events - Continued development of a shared vision for SEDOM, constructed through dialogue with all stakeholders - Continued exploration of member district special education programs - Construction of a stakeholder approved strategic plan
+- Enhancement and development of the SEDOM communications plan - Increasing opportunities for county wide advocacy - Exploration and review of current inter-district placement options - · Exploration and review of current private placement options within McHenry County and the surrounding area - Review of student achievement data for students with disabilities across the member district - Exploration of roles and structure of member district special education programs - Continued exploration of use of data to support decisions effecting students with disabilities amongst member districts - Attendance at 1 B.O.E. meeting for each member district during the 2019-20 SY - Increase knowledge of current financial systems and procedures utilized by SEDOM - Continued collaboration with the Northern Illinois Roundtable, Illinois Association for Administrators of Special Education, Council for Exceptional Children, Illinois STEP Advisory Council, Illinois Association of School Business Officials - Exploration of current models and practices associated with specialized student transportation - Exploration of structures and services featured within current special education cooperatives - Continued and increased attendance at SEDOM Professional Development Events - Continued development of a shared vision for SEDOM, constructed through dialogue with all stakeholders - Continued exploration of member district special education programs - Construction of a stakeholder approved strategic plan

-DEVELOPMENT OF BOARD GOALS 2018-2019
+DEVELOPMENT OF BOARD GOALS 2019-2020

-Annually the Executive Board adopts goals to guide the Direction and work of the cooperative.
+Annually the Executive Board adopts goals to guide the direction and work of the cooperative.
 The goals support the SEDOM Vision and Mission and are related to the function of the cooperative as outlined in the Articles of Joint Agreement.
+The board will revisit its projected goals at its August 26, 2019 Executive Board Meeting